Rgeral/SnowCrash/README.md

 # SnowCrash
-This is my fist project about Cybersecurity
+This is our fist project about Cybersecurity